 - Develop a system that tracks and ensures the timeliness in hazard correction.
 Many sites have been successful in building this in with an already existing work order system.

 - Ensure reporting of injuries, first aids, and near misses.
-Educate employees on the accident pyramid and importance of reporting minor incidents.
+Educate employees on the incident pyramid and importance of reporting minor incidents.
 Prepare management for initial increase in incidents and rise in rates.
 This will occur if under-reporting exists in the organization.
 It will level off, then decline as the system changes take hold.

 - Evaluate and rebuild the incident investigation system as necessary to ensure that it is timely, complete, and effective.
 It should get to the root causes and avoid blaming workers.

 Obtain Top Management "Buy-in" - This is the very first step that needs to be accomplished.
 Top managers must be on board.
 If they are not, safety and health will compete against core business issues such as production and profitability, a battle that will almost always be lost.
 They need to understand the need for change and be willing to support it.
-Showing the costs to the organization in terms of dollars (direct and indirect costs of accidents) that are being lost, and the organizational costs (fear, lack of trust, feeling of being used, etc.) can be compelling reasons for looking at needing to do something different.
-Because losses due to accidents are bottom line costs to the organization, controlling these will more than pay for the needed changes.
+Showing the costs to the organization in terms of dollars (direct and indirect costs of incidents) that are being lost, and the organizational costs (fear, lack of trust, feeling of being used, etc.) can be compelling reasons for looking at needing to do something different.
+Because losses due to incidents are bottom line costs to the organization, controlling these will more than pay for the needed changes.
 In addition, when successful, you will also go a long way in eliminating organizational barriers such as fear, lack of trust, etc.: Issues that typically get in the way of everything that the organization wants to do.

 Continue Building "Buy-in" for the needed changes by building an alliance or partnership between management, the union (if one exists), and employees.
 A compelling reason for the change must be spelled out to everyone.
 People have to understand WHY they are being asked to change what they normally do and what it will look like if they are successful.
 This needs to be done up front.
 If people get wind that something "is going down" and haven't been formally told anything, they naturally tend to resist and opt out.